maker-ATOM/Python-ROS/ROS2/README.md

 Client libraries are the APIs that allow users to implement their ROS 2 code.
 Using client libraries, users gain access to ROS 2 concepts such as nodes, topics, services, etc

 The C++ client library (rclcpp) and the Python client library (rclpy) are both client libraries which utilize common functionality in rcl.

+**Security**

+ROS 2 includes the ability to secure communications among nodes within the ROS 2 computational graph.
+Security happens through the underlying ROS 2 middleware

+**Quality of Service**

+ROS 2 offers a rich variety of Quality of Service (QoS) policies that allow you to tune communication between nodes.
+With the right set of Quality of Service policies, ROS 2 can be as reliable as TCP or as best-effort as UDP, with many, many possible states in between.

+- History
+  - Keep last
+  - Keep all
+- Depth
+  - Queue size
+- Reliability
+  - Best effort
+  - Reliable
+- Durability
+  - Transient local
+  - Volatile
+- Deadline
+  - Duration
+- Lifespan
+  - Duration
+- Liveliness
+  - Automatic
+  - Manual by topic
+- Lease Duration
+  - Duration

+**Executors**

+Execution management in ROS 2 is handled by Executors.
+An Executor uses one or more threads of the underlying operating system to invoke the callbacks of subscriptions, timers, service servers, action servers, etc. on incoming messages and events.

+In the simplest case, the main thread is used for processing the incoming messages and events of a Node by calling rclcpp::spin(..)

+The call to spin(node) basically expands to an instantiation and invocation of the Single-Threaded Executor.

+three Executor types, Single-Threaded Executor, Static Single-Threaded Executor, Multi-Threaded Executor.

+ROS 2 allows organizing the callbacks of a node in groups.

+If the processing time of the callbacks is shorter than the period with which messages and events occur, the Executor basically processes them in FIFO order.
+However, if the processing time of some callbacks is longer, messages and events will be queued on the lower layers of the stack.

 ### RQT and ROS2 tools